Niklas Sauter: Club career

 Sauter grew up in Konstanz and joined SC Freiburg from SC Konstanz-Wollmatingen in 2016.
 Having come through Freiburg's youth ranks, he became part of SC Freiburg II's squad in 2021.

+He appeared on the bench for Freiburg's senior squad on one occasion in September 2023, in an away Europa League game against Olympiacos.

+On 29 January 2025, Sauter signed with VfL Osnabrück in 3.
+Liga.

 International career

 Sauter has represented Germany at youth international level.